rioualen/NetworkEval/README.md

 * It has at least two columns containing TF bnumbers and target genes bnumbers, and named "tf_bnum" and "gene_bnum".

-* Gene names con be converted to bnumbers using the [EcoliGenes](https://github.com/rioualen/EcoliGenes) packages (hopefully the conversion should be integrated in the evaluation process).
+* Gene names can be converted to bnumbers using the [EcoliGenes](https://github.com/rioualen/EcoliGenes) package (hopefully the conversion should be soon integrated in the evaluation process).

 * Optionally, the file can contain one or more score columns, which name should be prefixed by "score_".
 This allows to generate ROC curves.